Maglev: Shanghai Maglev (2003)

 The Shanghai Maglev Train, an implementation of the German Transrapid system, has a top speed of 300 km/h.
-The line is the fastest and first commercially operational high speed maglev.
+The line is the fastest and first commercially operational high-speed maglev.
 It connects Shanghai Pudong International Airport and the outskirts of central Pudong, Shanghai.
 The service covers a distance of 30.5 km in just 8 minutes.

-In January 2001, the Chinese signed an agreement with Transrapid to build an EMS high-speed maglev line to link Pudong International Airport with Longyang Road Metro station on the southeastern edge of Shanghai.
+In January 2001, the Chinese signed an agreement with Transrapid to build an EMS high-speed maglev line linking Pudong International Airport to Longyang Road Metro station on the southeastern edge of Shanghai.
 This Shanghai Maglev Train demonstration line, or Initial Operating Segment (IOS), has been in commercial operations since April 2004 and now operates 115 daily trips (up from 110 in 2010) that traverse the 30 km between the two stations in 8 minutes, achieving a top speed of 300 km/h and averaging 224 km/h.
-Prior to May 2021 services operated at up to 431 km/h, taking only 7 minutes to complete the trip.
+Before May 2021, services operated at up to 431 km/h, taking only 7 minutes to complete the trip.
 On a 12 November 2003 system commissioning test run, it achieved 501 km/h, its designed top cruising speed.
-The Shanghai maglev is faster than Birmingham technology and comes with on-time—to the second—reliability greater than 99.97%.
+The Shanghai maglev is faster than Birmingham technology and offers on—time—to—the—second reliability greater than 99.97%.

 Plans to extend the line to Shanghai South Railway Station and Hongqiao Airport on the northwestern edge of Shanghai are on hold.
-After the Shanghai–Hangzhou Passenger Railway became operational in late 2010, the maglev extension became somewhat redundant and may be cancelled.
+After the Shanghai–Hangzhou Passenger Railway became operational in late 2010, the maglev extension became somewhat redundant and may be canceled.